esausilva/synology-photos-slideshow-api/README.md

 > An API to randomly fetch and serve images from Synology NAS devices, optimized for use in slideshow applications.

+The idea behind this API is to download a set of photos picked at random from your Synology NAS device to be displayed in a client slideshow application.

+This set of photos can be refreshed at any time by calling the `Download Photos` endpoint.

 The API is meant to be deployed on a Synology NAS device on your local network and accessed from within your local network.

 I have the API deployed and tested in Synology Container Manager, but it should work on any Docker host. i.e. Portainer.

-The idea behind this API is to download a set of photos picked at random from your Synology NAS device to be displayed in a client slideshow application.

-I will be creating a web client application that uses this API, but it really can be anything. (_coming soonish_)
+I will be creating a web client application that calls this API, but it really can be anything. (_coming soonish_)

-This set of photos can be refreshed at any time by calling the `Download Photos` endpoint.

 ## Endpoints